-If you answered yes to any of those questions becoming a proofreader might be a great work from home job for you.
+If you answered yes to any of those questions, becoming a proofreader might be a great work-from-home job for you.

 What is Proofreading?

-Proofreading is the process of finding any grammatical errors such as typos and punctuation errors in written documents such as resumes, blog posts, research papers, emails, books, and much more.
-During the proofreading process its time to polish the content and get it prepared to be published.
+Proofreading is the process of finding any grammatical errors, such as typos and punctuation errors, in written documents, such as resumes, blog posts, research papers, emails, books, and much more.
+During the proofreading process, it’s time to polish the content and get it prepared to be published.

 Proofreading is one of the most important parts of the writing process.
 During the proofreading process, you can also make sure all appropriate information included is correct.

-Many proofreaders specialize in a certain area such as:
+Many proofreaders specialize in the following areas:

 - Self-published books